tetrapod00/godot-docs/contributing/development/configuring_an_ide/code_blocks.rst

 The project file should be created in the root of the cloned project folder.
 To achieve this, first, ensure that the **Project title** is the same as the folder name that Godot was cloned into.
 Unless you cloned the project into a folder with a different name, this will be ``godot``.

 Second, ensure that the **Folder to create project in** is the folder you ran the Git clone command from, not the ``godot`` project folder.
-Confirm that the **Resulting filename** field will create the project file in the root of the cloned project folder.
+Confirm that the :field:`Resulting filename`` field will create the project file in the root of the cloned project folder.

 .. figure:: img/code_blocks_project_title_and_location.png
    :figclass: figure-w480
    :align: center

 The compiler and configuration settings are managed through **SCons** and will be configured later.
-However, it's worth deselecting the **Create "Release" configuration** option; so only a single build target is created before clicking **Finish**.
+However, it's worth deselecting the :btn:`Create "Release" configuration` option; so only a single build target is created before clicking :btn:`Finish`.

 .. figure:: img/code_blocks_compiler_and_configuration.png
    :figclass: figure-w480